omidfarhang/omid.dev/content/posts/2009-12-31-safe-computing-tips-for-all.en.md

 When it comes to computer security, we’re all in this together.

-The U.S. Computer Emergency Readiness Team (US-CERT) has a great page of security documents for all levels of users: <a href="http://www.us-cert.gov/cas/tips/" target="_blank">http://www.us-cert.gov/cas/tips/</a>
+The U.S. Computer Emergency Readiness Team (US-CERT) has a great page of security documents for all levels of users: [http://www.us-cert.gov/cas/tips/](http://www.us-cert.gov/cas/tips/)